MosheBerman/KosherCocoa/README.md

 - Sunrise/Sunset - When the sun rises and sets at a given latitude, longitude, and altitude.
 - Zmanim - Shema, Zman Tefila, Chatzos, and more.
 - Zmanim Metadata - How each zman is calculated, related zmanim, and the calculation's name in Hebrew, English, and two flavors of transliterated English.
+(Help [translate this into other spoken languages](https://github.com/MosheBerman/KosherCocoa/issues/127).)
 - Parashat Hashavua - Weekly torah portion, with schedules for *Israel* and *Chul*.
 - Sefira - The omer count between Passover and Shavuot.
 - Daf Yomi - The daily talmud study program followed by thousands of Jews worldwide.